3.1 What happens after an appeal is lodged?

 In practice, this means appeals are heard on either the Monday or Tuesday (or Wednesday if a public holiday falls on the Monday or Tuesday) of the fortnight following the selection being published in The Gazette (see part 10 in this Guide for an overview of the timelines involved in an appeal).

 The Local Panel Representative (LPR) will usually be nominated by the delegate (the person who authorised the selection) to represent the Chief Commissioner in the appeal (s.158(1)(b)).
 In some cases, the delegate or another person might represent the Chief Commissioner.
-The LPR role is to:
+The LPR will participate by teleconference.

 assist the PRSB by answering questions about the Position Profile, the particular needs of the position, the local area and the selection process